-COUN 8300 - Research Design: Students need to have completed ERMA 7300 and ERMA 7310 prior to this course.
+COUN 8300 - Research Design: Students need to have completed ERMA 7300 prior to this course.
 If attending part-time it is recommended that students wait until the Summer of their second year to complete the course.

-COUN 8910 - Teaching Practicum: It is recommended in the Fall of the second year, but with approval students can consider taking it as early as Summer of their first year.
-Students can repeat Teaching Practicum or choose to integrate other supervised teaching experiences.
+COUN 8910 - Teaching Practicum: Students complete teaching practicum in the Spring of their second year.
+Students can repeat Teaching Practicum or choose to integrate other supervised teaching experiences during internship to enhance their teaching competency.